ajstarks/dubois-data-portraits/dubois-stem/README.md

 ![plate31](original-plate-31.jpg)

-The horizontal stacked bar charts shows how various social-economic groups spend their income among these categories: Rent, Food, Clothes, Taxes, and other expenses and giving.
+The horizontal stacked bar charts show how various economic groups spend their income among these categories: Rent, Food, Clothes, Taxes, and other expenses and giving.
 This visual is distinct in that it includes photographs along with the chart.

 ## Visual02 (plate 18)

 ![plate18](original-plate-18.jpg)

 This fanciful chart uses literal bags of cash to depict the amount of land owned by Black Georgians.
 Starting in 1875, the value increase over 3 times by the end of century to $4,220,120